MaryAngelique/survey-form/README.md

   - I can see a title with id="title" in H1 sized text.✅
   - I can see a short explanation with id="description" in P sized text.✅
   - I can see a form with id="survey-form".✅
-  - Inside the form element, I am required to enter my name in a field with id="name".
+  - Inside the form element, I am required to enter my name in a field with id="name".✅
   - Inside the form element, I am required to enter an email in a field with id="email".
   - If I enter an email that is not formatted correctly, I will see an HTML5 validation error.
   - Inside the form, I can enter a number in a field with id="number".